 If you’re simply looking for the most affordable option and you don’t mind the simpler recipes, Dinnerly can be an excellent choice as well.
 Families with kids can especially benefit from the big boxes and no-fuss recipes.

-So, depending on what you’re looking for, both Blue Apron and Dinnerly can provide great menus for your needs.
-Personally, I don’t mind paying a bit extra for more sophisticated meals, but I don’t have any picky eaters at home.
+So, depending on what you're looking for, both Blue Apron and Dinnerly can deliver great menus to meet your needs.
+Personally, I don't mind paying a bit extra for more sophisticated meals, but I also don't have any picky eaters at home.

 If you want to check out more options first, you can take a look at our list of the best meal delivery services in 2023 and see what speaks to you best.

 If we compare the price per serving, Dinnerly is a more affordable choice than Blue Apron (and almost all other meal kits).
 With meals starting at $2.12 per serving, you can easily feed a family of four for a full week.